-Buy the cauliflower rice pre-made to save yourself tons of time and mess.
-It’s obviously a little pricier, but in my opinion, it’s so worth it.
-Most people I talk to say that “lack of time” is their biggest barrier to eating healthy, so if spending a couple extra bucks on pre-made cauliflower rice gets you to make this recipe at home rather than ordering take-out from the nearest Chinese restaurant, I say do it!
-(Original recipe can be found on iowagirleats.com!)
+I highly recommend buying pre-riced cauliflower to save yourself tons of time and mess.
+It’s obviously a little pricier than doing it yourself, but in my opinion, very worth it.
+Most people I talk to say that “lack of time” is their biggest barrier to eating healthy, so if spending a couple extra bucks on pre-made cauliflower rice gets you to make this recipe at home rather than ordering take-out from the nearest Chinese restaurant, then do it!
+ALDI now has frozen riced cauliflower that is super affordable, in case you fellow ALDI-lovers were wondering.

 Okay, let’s get to the good stuff.

-- 1 tbsp + 1 tsp hot chili sesame oil
+- 1 Tbsp + 1 tsp hot chili sesame oil (or avocado oil)

 - 2/3 cup frozen carrot coins